WARM LINE: SUPPORT FOR PARENTS

 Melissa website photo

-Melissa Burden (she/her), Warm Line Program Specialist
+Melissa Burden (she/her), Warm Line Volunteer Supervisor

 Melissa supports Perinatal Support Washington as the Warm Line Program Specialist.
 She is a mother to one, and after experiencing a PMAD herself became a dedicated volunteer and patient advocate for those who are struggling through the perinatal experience.
 As the Warm Line Program specialist, she supports the volunteers who provide the warm support and helpful resources to parents who are struggling and need space to be held.
 She also answers on the Warm Line, aligning with her dedication to supporting parents.
 Additionally, she dedicates her time to volunteering as a facilitator of a peer-support group.
 She is trained in the GPS (Group Peer Support) model, and is going on 4 years of facilitating for the Village Circle (Bellingham, WA).
 Melissa resides in Bellingham, Washington and spends her spare time building Lego with her 4 year old, reading, and spending time with her family & friends.